Spray paint is easy to apply, dries in time, and offers a good finish quality. But, how many coats of spray paint do you need?

-For proper coverage and protection, you need 2-4 coats of spray paint.
+For proper coverage and protection, you need between 2-4 spray paint coats.
 However, the number of coats depends on the paint type, surface type, and thickness of the coats.

-If you apply multiple thick coats, the finish will take longer to dry.
-For each extra coat you apply after the third one, the paint will take 2 more hours to dry.
+The finish will take longer to dry if you apply multiple thick coats.
+For each extra coat you apply after the third one, the coating will take 2 more hours to dry.

-If you apply less than the required number of it, the finish won’t protect the metal.
+If you apply less than the required, the finish won’t protect the metal.
 On the other hand, if you use more than the needed coats, the finish turns sticky.

 When To Apply an Extra Coat Of Spray Paint?

-For instance, if you want a green finish, but you get a light-green finish, you must apply another coat to archive a deeper finish.
-For every coat you apply, the color shade of the finish gets deeper.
+For instance, if you want a green finish but the existing finish has a light-green color shade, apply another extra coat to deepen the color shade.
+For every coat you apply, the color of the finish gets deeper.

 You can also check the manufacturer’s instructions on the spray paint bottle to know if you need another coat.
 Manufacturers often include the number of coats needed for different surfaces.